e-mateo/LichEngine/README.md

 <img src= "ScreenShots/Screenshot5.png"/>
 </p>
  <p>

+<h2> Tasks I've worked on : </h2>

+• Render pipeline (Physically Based Rendering, Deferred Rendering, Shadow Mapping, Normal/Parallax Mapping, HDR, and every other graphics feature) <br>
+• Animation System: Animator, Skeletons, and Animations.
+With our Animator component, you can choose which animation you want to play and its speed and you can make transitions between animations. <br>
+• Resources loading including Models, Textures, Skeletons, Animations, Fonts... <br>
+• UI System which can display texts with different fonts and images on the screen thanks to our Text and Image components <br>
+• Material System which is useful to tweak some values such as the albedo, the roughness or metalness, or even if the object generates shadows or not.
+You can also edit the albedo, normal, height, metalness, roughness, and ambient occlusion maps.
+Depending on the model, you'll have different slots to put materials in our Mesh component. <br>

+• Project Architecture
  <h2> Libraries Used : </h2>
 For this project, we use multiple libraries to handle functionalities.
 Let's list them :
  <ul>